VOXPOP: Anticlone Movement Embodied (IV of VIII)

 My skin is solely for me, myself and I. I believe it is another form of a canvas, yes.
 Canvas being an object of expression for an artist; to me, my skin is a sense that enables me to express my individualism and mind.
-We are all individuals, to be born and simply exist to allow it to be something for another to décor, to me, makes no sense at all.
+We are all individuals.
+To be born and simply exist to allow it to be something for another to decor, to me, makes no sense at all.
 This is not living, only existing.
 This is why I have never understood the desire to be a model or to use models when showcasing collections.
-I feel working and collaborating with individuals rather than models enables you to capture a beautiful dynamic and honest persona through a lens.
+I feel like working and collaborating with individuals rather than models enables you to capture a beautiful dynamic and honest persona through a lens.
 Which is why this project has come about.
 Our skin is our canvas, embracing individualism and my own identity brings both skin and mind together.
 There’s no way, shape or form my identity will be for others to decor.

 “I is another”, said Arthur Rimbaud.
 Who is this “I” and how much of it is represented through your skin and what you wear?

 What I wear does not solely represent who I am, to an extent, it also introduces my identity.
 However, it would be ignorant to believe that you can judge someone by their appearance only.
 My tattoos for example represent my ancestral history.
 Symbols I’ve merged together originating from Africa and Peru to signify to a stranger where I am from, while a few of the symbols signify life challenges, knowledge and toughness representing what I wish to embrace.
 It is just a small introduction to who I am.
 However, tomorrow isn’t promised to anyone, so I dress and express myself for now, for today.
 Judging simply what I wear would only give someone a chapter, not my story.
 I believe myself and everyone I respect truly as individuals are too complex for our clothing alone to tell people what we are.

 Are your clothes an extension of your skin?